eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

 Or you can run it directly from the command line.

 Ceylon doesn't have Java-style `static` methods, but you can think of toplevel methods as filling the same role.
-Ceylon has a very strict block structure - a nested block always has access to declarations in all containing blocks.
+The reason for this difference is that Ceylon has a very strict block structure - a nested block always has access to declarations in all containing blocks.
 This isn't the case with Java's `static` methods.

 ## Running the program from the command line